My top tips on trying traditional Peruvian food and drinks:

 Upon further research I’ve realized that there are fermented and non-fermented variants of chicha, the latter of which do not contain alcohol.
 I’m hoping that’s the one the children were drinking.
 Otherwise, someone please get these kids a milkshake!

 Even though chicha is so typically Peruvian, it’s relatively hard to get at Peru’s restaurants.
 Chicha is made within local communities or even just families, usually on the weekends.
-So if you happen to be there when a fresh batch of chicha is made, you’re in luck.
+So, if you happen to be there when a fresh batch of chicha is made, you’re in luck.
 Try out village restaurants as opposed to restaurants in the cities.
-Otherwise you’re stuck with bad Peruvian beer.
+Otherwise, you’re stuck with bad Peruvian beer.

-Touring and tasting at the oldest distillery in South America, La Caravedo
+Touring and tasting at the oldest distillery in South America, La Caravedo in Ica (near Paracas, Peru)

 The beer sucks and there’s no chicha available.
 Now what?
 Grape brandy!
 Pisco is Peru’s pride and joy, though they are fighting Chile for the designation of being the country where this strong spirit originated.